Awakening the night: Troy Paiva’s thoughts on composition, part four | Photofocus

 Troy mentioned approaching photographic subjects more abstractly.
 I believe this is a profound way of strengthening composition and letting imagination flow.
 It’s similar conceptually to how some photographers might view their compositions upside down to try to rid themselves of preconceived notions of what the object or image is.
 We view the structure of the photograph, making the image less familiar.

-Consequently, Troy taught this approach in his workshops: “I stressed seeing the subject not as a 1958 DeSoto, but as an abstract mass of shapes, textures and colors.
+Consequently, Troy has taught this approach in his workshops: “I stressed seeing the subject not as a 1958 DeSoto, but as an abstract mass of shapes, textures and colors.
 If you’re just taking a car-spotter shoulder-high, three-quarter front view of that DeSoto, it’s booo-ring.
 But if you can re-imagine it as a derelict spacecraft that crash landed on another world, or a freaky face attached to a hulking monster looming from the shadows and shoot it like that, it will change your work.”

 Stuck in the mud